nataliesz/summarystuff/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EDAStat is to …
+The goal of the EDAStat package is to facilitate Exploratory Data Analysis (EDA) by providing functions to generate summary statistics and appropriate plots for a given dataset.
+It helps users understand their data by calculating outliers, identifying missing values, and creating visualizations.

 ## Installation